 - Pepper your prospectus with photos and testimonials from past events.

 Make your prospectus available on your event website.
-Try to have your next year’s prospectus ready to distribute at your current year’s event to encourage exhibitors to sign up during the momentum and energy of the event.
+In addition, try to have your next year’s prospectus ready to distribute at your current year’s event to encourage exhibitors to sign up during the momentum and energy of the event.

 Now that you have your prospectus, you’ll need to find prospective exhibitors.
 Industry publications and websites are good sources for organizations in your industry who may be interested in your expo.
 Email marketing, social media, and incentives for referrals are ways to attract exhibitors.
-Put your current exhibitors’ logos on your site to attract similar or competitive organizations.
-Include past attendee types to show you can deliver their target audience, and use testimonials to explain how previous exhibitors have benefitted.
+Basically, put your current exhibitors’ logos on your site to attract similar or competitive organizations.
+In addition, include past attendee types to show you can deliver their target audience, and use testimonials to explain how previous exhibitors have benefitted.

 Step 6: Promote your exhibitors

 Promoting your exhibitors on your event website, on-site signage, on giveaways, and in the conference program shows you appreciate their business and attracts future exhibitors.

 Make sure you have security guards onsite to protect the exhibits during non-exhibit hours.

 Registration may be the first exposure your exhibitors have with your event, so you’ll want to make sure it’s a good experience.
 Encouraging your exhibitors to register their staff online in advance of the event can go a long way towards making registration as easy as possible.
 Consider using a registration system that can scan barcodes, which helps keep on-site lines to a minimum and can also serve as lead retrieval tools for your exhibitors.